Overheating of the

 tool such as CPU Idle

-There are several ways to know the temperature of the CPU:
+There are several ways to check the temperature of the CPU:

-The maximum temperature of an Intel processor depends on the model but it normally range from 60-65 ° C for the Pentium 4, 50-65 ° for the Core
+The maximum temperature of an Intel processor depends on the model but it normally range from 60-65 °C for the Pentium 4, 50-65 °C for the Core

-models and 70 ° C for the Nehalem generation (i3/i5/i7 ).
-The mobile processors support up to 100 ° C approximately.
+models and 70 °C for the Nehalem generation (i3/i5/i7 ).
+The processors of laptops support up to 100 °C approximately.

-- You can find all the necessary information on the Intel site:
+- You can find all the necessary information on the Intel website:

 - For example, the optimal temperature is 62 ° C for the Q6600: